US Open champion Osaka withdraws from French Open with injury - France 24

 She also became the first Asian player to win three Grand Slams, overtaking China's Li Na on two.

-She pulled out of the WTA final of the Western & Southern Open -- also held this year at Flushing Meadows -- with a left hamstring injury just two days before the start of the Grand Slam in New York.
+She pulled out of the final of the Western & Southern Open with a left hamstring injury just two days before the start of the Grand Slam in New York.

 Osaka played her US Open matches with her left thigh heavily strapped, but showed no sign the injury hindered her.